viveksri0810/corona-virus-tracker/README.md

 # corona-virus-tracker

-This application is build in Srping boot using thymeleaf, lombox.
+This application is build in Srping boot using thymeleaf, lombox library.